-In addition, Biotest has been affected by several of the 221 legislative initiatives submitted to the Bundestag in 2019, such as the Second Shareholder Rights Directive (ARUG II), which came into effect on 01 January 2020, the law on the protection of trade secrets (GeschGehG) and changes in social and labour legislation.
+In addition, Biotest has been affected by several of the 750 legislative initiatives submitted to the Bundestag in 2020, such as the Second Shareholder Rights Directive (ARUG II), which came into effect on 1 January 2020, from the upcoming implementation of the EU Whistleblower Directive or changes in social and labour legislation, such as the Berufsbildungsgesetz [German vocational training act] and the Fachkräftezuwanderungsgesetz [German skilled workers immigration act].
 Against the background that these, however, only have a small impact on the business model, cost structure or sustainability management, a further presentation is dispensed with here, especially since these laws apply to many or even the majority of companies operating in Germany.